quantinterview/quantinterview.github.io/_posts/2017-8-2-Two-Heads.md

 ## Method II: Recursive Expectation in One Step

-This mehod is almost the same as Method I, expect that we use the recursive relations of expections to write down a system of equations to solve:
+This mehod is almost the same as Method I, except that we use the recursive relations of expections to write down a system of equations to solve:

 $$ \begin{align}
 & \left\{